Attentiveness Map Estimation for Haptic Teleoperation of Mobile Robot Obstacle Avoidance and Approach: HAPTIC FEEDBACK

 where $r_t(d_i, v_i) = \frac{1}{t_{res}(d_i, v_i)} - \frac{1}{t_{safe}}$ is the temporal risk factor and $r_d(d_i) = \frac{1}{d_i} - \frac{1}{d_{safe}}$ is the distance risk factor, and are both lower-bounded by 0. $\alpha$ is a scalar that controls the balance between temporal and distance risks.
 The non-modulated repulsion from obstacle $o_i$ is computed as:

 where $G$ is a positive gain value to adjust field sensitivity.
 In the presence of multiple obstacles, a combined repulsion is generated by considering the risk from each obstacle.

-To incorporate attention, we assume that an obstacle with a high attention level is less likely to pose risk than an equally risky obstacle with a low attention level.
+To incorporate attention, we assume that an obstacle with a high attention level is less likely to pose risk than an obstacle with an equal risk factor but with a low attention level.
 Specifically, assume obstacle $o_i$ is at position $(x_i, y_i)$, and the estimated attentiveness at the obstacle position is $m_{x_i, y_i}$, the obstacle repulsion with attentiveness estimation is:

-where $\gamma$ is a tunable parameter in range $(0, 1]$.
-The purpose of $\gamma$ is that, in the cases of an obstacle receiving full attention (i.e. $m_{x_i, y_i} = 1$), a reduced level of the original repulsion from the obstacle is still rendered to the operator as a light warning for obstacle existence.
-Fig.~\ref{fig:haptic_visual} provides a working illustration of how estimated attentiveness modulates the haptic feedback from each obstacle.
-Finally, the total repulsion from all obstacles is computed:
+where $\gamma$ is a tunable parameter in range $(0, 1]$ that dictates how much to reduce repulsion based on obstacle attention.
+This allows the system to render a light warning force even when attention to an obstacle is full (i.e. $m_{x_i, y_i} = 1$) or when the attention is overestimated.
+Fig.~\ref{fig:haptic_visual} provides an illustration of how estimated attentiveness modulates the haptic feedback from each obstacle.
+The total repulsion from all obstacles $\mathbf{O}$ is then computed:

-where $\mathbf{d}$ is the vector set of obstacle distances, $\mathbf{v}$ is the vector set of relative velocities, $\mathbf{p}$ is the vector set of obstacle positions, and $w_i$ is the weight associated with the repulsion from obstacle $o_i$, computed based on the normalized repulsion magnitude: